Tyranulous/4YP/README.md

 Additionally, some subsection of the results are broken but kept for reference and future investigation into why.
 If the *matlab* branch is used, the erroneous data has been removed already.

+## Dataset Creation

+If you want to replicate the generation of the dataset, the files *chans-profile.txt*, *autotune_test.cpp*, *DDplan_rand_edit.py* and *profiling-autotune-updating.sh* from the ./Scripts folder on master of this repo must be combined with the *jn_autotune* branch from [astroaccelerate](https://github.com/AstroAccelerateOrg/astro-accelerate).
+Replace *autotune_test.cpp* in astroaccelerate/examples/src and adding the other 3 files to the build folder (which should be created when building the AstroAccelerate software).
+*Note that the files will have to be edited to correct paths for your system.*
+A further file must be added to the build folder which describes which telescope configurations to test, this is created through matlab using the [*input_generator.m*](https://github.com/Tyranulous/4YP/blob/9cb74f35807d039bfb3311a750106d2077ea7fa6/HPCAI.Data/2080ti_random_dm_pertebation/input_generator.m) file.
+If astroaccelerate is built, and everything works, running _./profiling-autotune-updating.sh chans-profile.txt_ should run AstroAccelerate and record and move resulting log files containing data on how it ran using the selection of 275 sets of parameters.

 ## Scripts